SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Spectroscopic Results

-At $t\approx -7$ days (Figure~\ref{figspeccmp}a), the spectrum of SN~2022vqz is characterized by broad P-Cygni lines of intermediate mass elements (IME) typical among SNe~Ia: the characteristic Si II $\lambda$6355 absorption, the Si II $\lambda$5972 feature, the W-shaped S II feature around 5400~\AA, and deep absorptions of O I $\lambda$7774 and Ca II NIR triplet.
+At $t\approx -7$ days (Figure~\ref{figspeccmp}a), the spectrum of SN~2022vqz is characterised by broad P~Cygni lines of IMEs typical among SNe~Ia: the Si~II $\lambda$6355 and $\lambda$5972 absorptions, the ``W"-shaped S~II feature around 5400~\AA, and deep absorptions of O~I $\lambda$7774 and the Ca~II near-infrared (NIR) triplet.
 The overall morphology is quite similar to that of iPTF14atg.
-However, no C II $\lambda$6580 is detectable in SN~2022vqz, while it is strong in iPTF14atg.
-The features of Si II and Fe II around 5000~\AA\ are weaker, narrower and less blended compared to PTF10ops or SN~2004eo.
+However, no C~II $\lambda$6580 is detectable in SN~2022vqz, while it is strong in iPTF14atg.
+The weaker features of Si~II and Fe~II around 5000~\AA\ are narrower and hence less blended compared to PTF10ops or SN~2004eo.

-At around the maximum light (Figure~\ref{figspeccmp}b), all the 02es-like objects show more or less absorption feature of C II $\lambda$6580, except for SN~2022vqz.
-The iron group element (IGE) lines around 5000~\AA\ are deeper and narrower than iPTF14atg or SN~2016ije, indicating a more concentrated density distribution of ejecta.
-The Ti II feature around 4200~\AA, which is characteristic for subluminous SNe~Ia, is less developed than those of SN~2002es and 91bg-like SN~1999by at this epoch, and is more similar to iPTF14atg.
+Near maximum light (Figure~\ref{figspeccmp}b), all 02es-like objects show an absorption feature of C~II $\lambda$6580, except SN~2022vqz.
+The IGE lines around 5000~\AA\ are deeper and narrower than in iPTF14atg or SN~2016ije, indicating a more concentrated density distribution of the ejecta.
+The Ti~II feature near 4200~\AA, which is characteristic of subluminous SNe~Ia, is less developed than those of SN~2002es and 91bg-like SN~1999by at this epoch, and is more similar to iPTF14atg.

-By $t\approx$ 14 days (Figure~\ref{figspeccmp}c), the spectra of SN~2022vqz resembles those of iPTF14atg and SN~2002es.
-The Ti II features have developed in the spectrum of SN~2022vqz, notably the deep trough around 4200~\AA\ and the ``W''-shaped feature around 6800~\AA.
-These features are less prominent or absent in SN~2016ije or SN 2004eo.
-The O I and Ca II features remains strong, but being narrower than those seen near the maximum light.
+By $t\approx$ 14 days (Figure~\ref{figspeccmp}c), the spectra of SN~2022vqz resemble those of iPTF14atg and SN~2002es.
+The Ti~II lines have developed in the spectrum of SN~2022vqz, notably the deep trough around 4200~\AA\ and the W-shaped feature around 6800~\AA.
+These absorptions are less prominent or absent in SN~2016ije or SN 2004eo.
+The O~I and Ca~II lines remain strong, but narrower than those seen near maximum light.

-At $t\approx$ 40 days after the maximum light (Figure~\ref{figspeccmp}d), the spectra are dominated by IGE lines.
-The Si II $\lambda$6355 line is still pronounced in SN~2022vqz, while it is affected by Fe II lines and hardly noticeable in other comparison samples.
-The Si II $\lambda$5972 absorption is also replaced by Na I absorption, while the O I and Ca II lines are still persistent in the spectra.
+At $t\approx 40$ days after maximum light (Figure~\ref{figspeccmp}d), the spectra are dominated by IGE lines.
+Si~II $\lambda$6355 is still pronounced in SN~2022vqz, while it is contaminated by the Fe~II lines and hardly noticeable in other objects of the comparison sample.
+The Si~II $\lambda$5972 absorption is also replaced by Na~I absorption, while the O~I and Ca~II lines are still persistent in the spectra.